devanshs-22/ai-project-url_phishing/README.md

 ```

 Latest Update on the Dataset
+1. Changes in Dataset Handling
-We have decided to update our dataset by removing unnecessary features and focusing on three main categories:
+-We have updated our dataset by removing unnecessary features and focusing on relevant ones.

+-We are now selecting 5,000 legitimate websites and 5,000 phishing websites.

+-For each website, we extract 16 key features based on three main categories.

+-The collected 10,000 websites are shuffled and stored in a dataset named final.csv.

+2. Feature Categories & Sub-Features
-Address-Based Features (9 sub-features)
+(A) Address-Based Features (9 Features)

-Domain of URL
+-Domain of URL

-Presence of IP Address
+-Presence of IP Address

-Presence of '@' Symbol
+-Presence of '@' Symbol

-URL Length
+-URL Length

-URL Depth
+-URL Depth

-Redirection using '//'
+-Redirection using '//'

-Presence of 'http/https'
+-Presence of 'http/https'

-Use of URL Shortening Services
+-Use of URL Shortening Services

-Presence of Prefix-Suffix in Domain
+-Presence of Prefix-Suffix in Domain

-Domain-Based Features (3 sub-features)
+(B) Domain-Based Features (3 Features)
 Availability of DNS Record

-Age of the Domain
+-Age of the Domain

-Domain Expiry Period
+-Domain Expiry Period

-HTML & JavaScript-Based Features (3 sub-features)
+(C) HTML & JavaScript-Based Features (3 Features)
 Presence of Iframe Redirection

-Disabling of Right-Click Functionality
+-Disabling of Right-Click Functionality

-Website Forwarding
+-Website Forwarding

-Current Handling of Features & Dataset
-We are randomly selecting 5,000 legitimate websites and 5,000 phishing websites.

-For each website, we extract 16 key features based on the categories mentioned above.

-The collected 10,000 websites are shuffled and stored in a dataset named final.csv.

-This structured approach ensures that our dataset remains relevant, efficient, and optimized for phishing detection.
+-This structured dataset will improve the efficiency and accuracy of our phishing detection model.